F286/f286.github.io/_posts/2016-4-18-Visualizing-Neural-Networks.md

 youtubeId: W8hBHKV91us
 ---

-I've been testing of different types of visualizations for neural networks in unity recently.
-I think this is one of the biggest challenges, especially once the networks become very large.
-Generally the information is presented as a 'wall of numbers' which is quite opaque, I'm experimenting with size, color and movement to visualize the simple add, multiply, and sigmoid nodes of a single LSTM (long short term memory) unit.
-Being able to get my hands on and 'tweak' the values is important to get a feel for how these systems work I think.
+I've been working on visualizations for neural networks recently, this is possible for small networks or inside neurons, but can become difficult as the networks become large.
+The information is sometimes presented as a 'wall of numbers', which I find hard to understand, so I'm experimenting with creating a simple visualization for the internal structure of a simple neuron 'unit', then extending that for more complex networks.

 {% include youtubePlayer.html id=page.youtubeId %}